Tuesday, October 15, 2024

 These clarifications are important for any potential future historical marker, but in general to also correct, clarify and suggest further research needed on claims made in the article(s) which have already been made public.

-William C. Walsh Article of 1924
+I. Problems with 1924 William C. Walsh Article

 The most serious problem begins with the Walsh article itself.
 The sole source for O’Dell’s claims with respect to 1842 is a single paragraph from a news article by William C. Walsh (1836-1924) published in 1924, and in particular a single sentence in that paragraph.